jsolderitsch/ESP32Controller/docs/controllers.md

 ![GameSir T3s](images/GameSir%20T3s.png)

-This T3s GameSir identifies itself as a Switch Pro controller when paired using the Y plus Home button combination.
+This T3s GameSir identifies itself as a Switch Pro gamepad controller when paired using the Y plus Home button combination.

-Switch Pro controllers have not been tested extensively with the ESP32 Controller.
+Switch Pro gamepads have not been tested extensively with the ESP32 Controller.
 This T3s performs on par with the PS 3 clone controllers that have been tested.

-***Note:*** The GameSir T1d that was featured as an approved Gamepad for use with the Tello and its Android and iOS apps is ***NOT*** supported by Bluepad32, the library used with the sketches included in this repository.
+***Note:*** The GameSir T1d that was featured as an approved gamepad for use with the Tello and its Android and iOS apps is ***NOT*** supported by Bluepad32, the library used with the sketches included in this repository.